 of equal duration: hence the name.

-Either of the two points on the celestial
+An equinox is either of the two points on the celestial

 sphere where the celestial

 equator intersects the ecliptic.

 |The location of the vernal and autumnal equinoxes